p-sun/SwiftyTables/DeclarativeTablesProject/DeclarativeTables/SwiftDeclarativeTables/FTD Helpers/HowToUpdateFTD.md

 5. Replace `if #available(iOSApplicationExtension 11.0` with `if #available(iOS 11.0`

-6. Copy and paste the contents of `FunctionalTableData.h` from the Shopify repo into `DeclarativeTables.h` in this repo.
+6. Copy and paste the contents of `FunctionalTableData.h` from the Shopify repo into `DeclarativeTables.h` this repo.